 Dublin, CA 94568

 Visiting hours at the Santa Rita Jail are held Wednesday through Sunday.
 The exact days and times vary, depending on the unit in which the inmate is housed.
-Visits must be arranged ahead of time and may be scheduled up to seven (7) days in advance.
+Visits must be arranged ahead of time and may be scheduled up to three (3) days in advance.
 No same day visits will be permitted.

 To schedule a visit you may either

-- complete an online reservation request on the Jail’s visitor’s website seven (7) days a week between the hours of 6:30pm and 6:30am.
+- complete an online reservation request on the Jail’s visitor’s website.

 Attorneys and members of the clergy are not bound by these visiting hours.
 However, they, too must call ahead to schedule their visits.